Biocide monograph

 Biocides that do not meet the parameters specified in this monograph should apply for a market authorization outside of the monograph pathway, as indicated in the application pathways and general requirements guidance document.

 You are not required to submit efficacy data through the monograph pathway.
-However, when conducting efficacy testing for your proposed formulations, you should reference the guidance document on efficacy requirements for biocides for recommended efficacy test methods and expected performance criteria.
+However, when conducting efficacy testing for your proposed formulations, you should reference the guidance on efficacy requirements for biocides for recommended efficacy test methods and expected performance criteria.

 You are required to submit safety information for your biocide, as this monograph only specifies efficacy parameters.
 Consult the guidance on safety requirements for biocides to determine the types of safety information to be included in your abbreviated safety summary.